 South of Market (SoMa) offers travelers a great selection of boutique hotels and luxury hotels at prices that offer better value than elsewhere downtown.

 Hotel Zetta San Francisco is a super hip spot with reclaimed and repurposed furniture, a recreational game room, and upscale amenities.
 With 116 high-end rooms, guests will love just hanging out at the Hotel Zetta as much as crashing there.
 There’s a TV lounge, a restaurant and bar, and a nice co-working space with Mac computers.

-The Clancy Autograph Collection is a Marriott luxury hotel, located in the SoMa District.
+The Clancy Autograph Collection is a Marriott luxury hotel located in the SoMa District.
 It features sleek modern decor and interesting artistic elements throughout, including large murals, unique lighting, and upscale amenities.
-You’ll be close to everything if you stay here, you’re just over half a mile from Union Square and under two miles from Embarcadero.
+You’ll be close to everything if you spend your nights here; you’re just over half a mile from Union Square and under two miles from Embarcadero.

 ✓ Recommended neighborhood for hipsters and free-spirits